North East Arnhem Land

 Jawun commenced operations in North East Arnhem Land (NEAL) in 2012.

-Nhulunbuy is the main township in North East Arnhem Land and is sustained by workers from the mining industry.
+Nhulunbuy is the main township in North East Arnhem Land and is largely sustained by the mining industry, which began operations in the 1960s despite protests from Yolngu Elders to Federal Parliament through the Bark Petitions – a major catalyst for the Land Rights movement.
+The mine is currently scheduled to close by 2030.
 The Laynhapuy homelands (traditional clan lands) extend out from Nhulunbuy into Arnhem Land and consist of around 30 remote homeland communities.

 According to the 2016 ABS Census: